-The change means that drivers of dry vans, reefers, flatbeds and box trucks will be required to hold a tanker endorsement if they are hauling a load with aggregate bulk packages of 119 gallons, totaling 1,000 gallons or more.
+Drivers of dry vans, reefers, flatbeds and box trucks are required to hold a tanker endorsement if they are hauling a load with aggregate bulk packages of 119 gallons, totaling 1,000 gallons or more.
 If a driver is found to be driving without the proper tanker endorsement, they can face a civil penalty of up to $5,000 per instance, as well as a possible 90-day license suspension.

 At the federal level, the government has set a minimum standard that all states must follow, however, additional requirements are also required at the state’s discretion.
 Your state’s Department of Motor Vehicles regulates the process for getting your CDL and your tankers endorsement.
 For more information on getting your tanker endorsement, visit your Department of Motor Vehicles and request the Tanker Endorsement Knowledge Test.

 Some quick tips for passing the tanker endorsement test include:

 - Take advantage of practice exams.
 There are practice exams all over the internet and the majority of them are free!
 Most guides will provide you with a practice written exam and the correct answers.
 Review any questions that you miss before you take the actual knowledge exam.

 - Understand the information required.You will need to understand the principles of transporting liquids of varying densities; how to handle different cargo loads and tank capacity; as well as the differences in tank vehicle type and construction.

 - Recognize safety emergencies.
 You must know what safety hazards are associated with the cargo, what to do in an emergency, and how to operate the emergency systems on the tank vehicle.
 You also need to be aware of the potential danger to other motorists on the road.